 The Decision Framework

-I answer this with three questions:
+I answer this with three concrete questions:

 1. Who coordinates this data?